ArfyK/tournesol-recommendation/README.md

   - the performances are approximately sorted according to the temperature;
   - on some criterias the temperatures above 20 have a signficantly lower dispersion despite having better scores;
   - T=20 performs slightly better than the two `random` algorithms.
+  - the criteria 'entertaining_relaxing' features **negative maximums** which should not be possible given the normalization we used.

 On temperature_coverage_tournesolscore_t=20.0_40.0_60.0_80.0n_tests=100.0.png (the other coverage plot using the aggregated scores is similar) we can observe that:
   - only the top 100 is well covered by the `random_greedy` algorithms;